Part IIB guide

 - Fourth lecture 12.05-12.55

-This schedule allows LT0 to empty and refill at 11am.
-Students should leave LT0 by the doors at the front and on the North side at the back (leading to the roadway), allowing students to enter from the foyer and the courtyard.
+This schedule allows the Constance Tipper Lecture Theatre to empty and refill at 11am.
+Students should leave the lecture theatre by the doors at the front and on the North side at the back (leading to the roadway), allowing students to enter from the foyer and the courtyard.

 Morning laboratory/coursework sessions begin at 5 minutes past the hour.